gengzhi-ihep/multi-lattice-indexing/examples/Simulation/readme.txt

 3. Compare indexing result with simulated ground-truth.

-   Compare log and om.txt to assess the accuracy of indexing.
+   Compare log and om.txt to assess the accuracy of multi-indexing.